agama-project/agama-project.github.io/docs/user/cli.md

 ## `agama download`

-Download file from given URL
+Download file from a given (AutoYaST) URL

 The purpose of this command is to download files using AutoYaST supported schemas (e.g. device://).
 It can be used to download additional scripts, configuration files and so on.
 You can use it for downloading Agama autoinstallation profiles.
-However, unless you need additional processing, the "agama config generate" is recommended.
 If you want to convert an AutoYaST profile, use "agama config generate".

 **Usage:** `agama download <URL> <DESTINATION>`